netpositive-money/netpositive-money.github.io/elm-pages/content/calculator/index.md

 Per BTC when divided by the total amount of bitcoin in existence at the time: <perbtc></perbtc> t.

-How many bitcoin do you want to offset?

 <inputbtc
- text="How many bitcoin do you want to offset?"
+ text="How many bitcoin do you want to offset? "
 >
 </inputbtc>